ProfessorAkram/Unity-Programming/06-Lights-Camera-Audio/lights.md

 ```
 #### 6: Test the Trigger
-1. Have a player controller GameObject in the scene and is tagged as **"Player"**.
+1. Have a player controller GameObject in the scene that is tagged as "Player".
-2. Press **Play** an test moving the player into and out of the trigger area.
+2. Press Play and test moving the player into and out of the trigger area.
-3. Ensure the light turn on when entering the trigger and turn off when exiting.
+3. Ensure the light turns on when entering the trigger and turns off when exiting.

 > [!WARNING]
 > If the light doesn’t turn on, make sure the Box Collider is set to **Is Trigger**.